otitamario/NightBlazeMine/README.md

 # NightBlazeMine
-A game bot of Blaze Mines Game using Nightmarejs
+A game bot of Blaze Mines Game (https://blaze.com/pt/games/mines)  using Nightmarejs Browser Headless automation.
+Please note: this repository is for educational purposes only and is not a recommendation for use.
+Use at your own risk